 Was it because it just wasn't on my radar?
 Probably.
 But why not?

 Apart from buying a whole bird at Christmas, turkey is usually fairly cheap and is also one of the healthiest meats around.
-It's low in fat and high in protein and B vitamins.
-There is no reason not to buy it, especially as it can be used in most of the dishes that are typically cooked with chicken.
+There's no reason not to buy it, especially as it can be used in most of the dishes that are typically cooked with chicken.

-Like many people, I have a habit of buying chicken without even considering the alternatives.
+Like many people, I realised I had a habit of buying chicken without even considering the alternatives.

 The Turkey Recipes in the Demonstration